 There are several living options in Milan.
 In the city centre, accommodation primarily consists of apartments.
 Further away from the urban heart, expats will find large suburban family homes, as well as comfortable condos and villas.

-There is a broader range of accommodation options in Milan compared to other Italian cities, but rent is also more expensive, contributing to the city’s inflated cost of living.
+There is a broader range of accommodation options in Milan compared to other Italian cities, but rent is also pricier, contributing to the city’s inflated cost of living.
 Types of apartments include studio apartments, two-, three- and four-room flats (monolocale, bilocale, trilocale and quadrilocale), as well as luxurious penthouse apartments (attico) with large terraces.

 Finding accommodation in Milan